ADOBE VALUE INCENTIVE PLAN TERMS AND CONDITIONS

 1. Definitions Applicable to Education Members.

 1.1 Education Entity.
-The following is a non-exhaustive list of qualified educational institutions: (a) Accredited (by official accrediting entities) public or private primary or secondary school providing full-time instruction; (b) Accredited public or private university or college (including community, junior or vocational college) that grants degrees requiring not less than the equivalent of two years of full-time study; (c) Named educational institutions approved by Adobe, only if individual named entities are approved by Adobe in writing; (d) Hospitals that are wholly owned and operated by an otherwise qualified educational institution, where “wholly owned and operated” means the educational institution is sole owner of the hospital and the only entity exercising control over day to day operations; and (e) Higher education research laboratories that are a public institution and recognised by a national or state educational authority.
+The following is a non-exhaustive list of qualified educational institutions: (a) Accredited (by official accrediting entities) public or private primary or secondary school providing full-time instruction; (b) Accredited public or private university or college (including community, junior or vocational college) that grants degrees requiring not less than the equivalent of two years of full-time study; (c) Named educational institutions, if individually approved in writing by Adobe; (d) Hospitals that are wholly owned and operated by an otherwise qualified educational institution, where “wholly owned and operated” means the educational institution is sole owner of the hospital and the only entity exercising control over day to day operations; and (e) Higher education research laboratories that are i - a public institution and recognised by a national or regional educational authority, ii - teach students and iii - can provide a copy of the bylaws that state the relationship with the controlling university.

 The following is a non-exhaustive list of entities that are not qualified educational institutions: (a) Non-accredited schools; (b) Museums or libraries; (c) Hospitals not wholly owned and operated by an otherwise qualified educational institution; (d) Churches or religious organisations that are not accredited schools; (e) Vocational training centres or schools granting certificates for courses such as computer software training or job training that are not accredited schools or which grant degrees requiring less than the equivalent of two years of full-time study; (f) Military schools that do not grant academic degrees; and (g) Research laboratories not recognised by a national or state ministry overseeing education.
 For example, institutions recognised by other government branches are not eligible.